underscoreio/essential-slick/src/pages/data_modelling.md

 ~~~

 Notice the _type annotation_ added to the `Important` value.
-If you find yourself writing that kind of query often, hold on until Chapter 5:
+If you find yourself writing that kind of query often, be aware that extension methods allow you to package code like this into `messages.isImportant`  or similar.
-there we look at ways you can write `messages.isImportant` instead.

 ### Exercises